Out-Skill/.github/profile/README.md

 ## Hi there 👋

 We are building OutSkill AI - a personal AI desktop app that enables and helps users be more productive.
-More info at tryoutskill.com
+More info at https://tryoutskill.com

+Join us on Discord! https://discord.gg/Y3gCnnsZQH
 <!--

 **Here are some ideas to get you started:**